Introduction To Tickets (updated) (new location)

-If you are selling "raffle tickets" online these are handled as For Sale Items.
 "Raffle tickets" are not considered Tickets.
-Likewise, items representing, for example, concert or sports tickets in an auction are treated as normal "items" (these are usually configured as For Sale Items) and should not be configured as an Auctria Tickets item.
+If you are selling "raffle tickets", these would be handled as standard For Sale Items.
+Likewise, items representing, for example, concert or sports tickets in an auction would also be treated as standard "items", often times as For Sale Items, and should not be configured as Tickets item.

 # Adding Tickets

 Tickets are always created as For Sale Items and have all the normal item fields such as a Title, Description, Value, etc. In addition, there are a number of fields that apply specifically to Tickets in the Pricing panel: